maritimeconnectivity/IdentityRegistry/README.md

 [![Build Status](https://travis-ci.org/MaritimeCloud/IdentityRegistry.svg?branch=master)](https://travis-ci.org/MaritimeCloud/IdentityRegistry)

-# Maritime Cloud Identity Registry
+# Maritime Connectivity Platform Identity Registry
-This is the implementation of the Maritime Cloud Identity Registry.
+This is the implementation of the MCP Identity Registry.
 It is under the Apache 2.0 License.

+The Maritime Connectivity Platform was formerly known as the Maritime Cloud and therefore there might still be references to that in this project.

 ## Setup Database
 A MySQL/MariaDB is used as datastore, it can be setup running this commands from the console: